The Armageddon Factor: Plot

+Meanwhile, K9 is abducted by the Shadow and fitted with another control device.
+The Doctor's group reunites with Astra, seemingly escaped but actually made a pawn of the Shadow as well.
+With Astra's help, the Doctor pilots the TARDIS back to the Planet of Evil.
+There, they are all separated.
+The Doctor encounters another Time Lord, Drax, whom he last met at the Gallifreyan Academy.
+Drax, who is under duress, was employed by The Shadow to build Mentalis, but he agrees to help the Doctor, and also frees K9.
+The Shadow reveals he is an agent of the Black Guardian, and demands the Key to Time, threatening to torture Romana.
+The Doctor leads a servant of the Shadow, known as a Mute, to his TARDIS and opens the door, but Drax misinterprets the Doctor's plan, and shrinks the Doctor and himself, using a dimensional stabiliser from Drax's own TARDIS.

-The Mute returns to the Shadow with the Key, and the Doctor realises why the Shadow has requested it: Astra is the final segment, and is transformed in front of everyone.
-Using their diminished size, the Doctor and Drax smuggle themselves into the Shadow's lair inside of K9, who pretends to still be under the Shadow's power.
-Drax again uses the stabiliser, this time to return them to their normal size.
-The Doctor snatches the partially assembled Key and the final segment, and disappears with Romana and K9 in the TARDIS, assembling the Key after setting up a shield around Zeos to deflect the Marshal's missiles towards the Shadow's base, destroying it.
+The Mute returns to the Shadow with the Key, and Romana realises why the Shadow needs it: Astra herself is the final segment, and from the Key's power, she transforms in front of everyone.
+The Doctor and Drax smuggle themselves into the Shadow's lair inside of K9, who pretends to be under the Shadow's control.
+Drax again uses the stabiliser to normalise themselves.
+In the confusion, The Doctor snatches the partially assembled Key and the final segment, and escapes with Romana, Drax, and K9 into the TARDIS.
+They return to Zeos, and, with the false Key segment and the time loop both expired, narrowly deactivate Mentalis' self-destruct, but the Doctor also realises that the Marshal is still en route.
+He quickly erects a shield around Zeos with the TARDIS, to deflect the Marshal's missiles towards the Planet of Evil, destroying it and killing the Shadow.

-The White Guardian appears to congratulate the Doctor on finding and assembling the Key to Time, and requests that it be sent to him.
-However, the Doctor, realising that it is actually the Black Guardian in disguise, orders the Key to re-disperse.
+The White Guardian appears on the TARDIS scanner screen to congratulate the Doctor on finding and assembling the Key to Time, and requests that it be sent to him.
+However, the Doctor, catching onto the Guardian's blatant disregard for Astra's sacrifice, realises that it is actually the Black Guardian in disguise, and orders the Key to re-disperse, restoring Astra to life.
 Enraged, the Black Guardian threatens to kill him.
 In an attempt to evade him, the Doctor fits a randomiser into the TARDIS guidance system, sending it to an unknown location in time and space, leaving the Doctor with no idea of where they are headed, and the Guardian being unable to follow.